Mersey-class lifeboat

-Mersey-class lifeboats are All-weather lifeboats operated by the Royal National Lifeboat Institution (RNLI).
-Introduced in 1988, 38 of this class of lifeboat would come to operate from stations around the coasts of Great Britain and Ireland, but as of October 2025, only two remain on service.
-Four former RNLI Mersey-class boats are in service overseas, three operated by ADES Uruguay, and one by Bote Salvavidas de Valparaiso in Chile.
+Mersey-class lifeboats are a class of All-weather lifeboats, originally operated by the Royal National Lifeboat Institution (RNLI).
+Introduced in 1988, 38 of this class of lifeboat would come to operate from stations around the coasts of Great Britain and Ireland.
 They are capable of operating at up to 17 kn and can be launched from a carriage or by slipway.

 The class name comes from the River Mersey which flows into the Irish Sea in north west England.

 History

 During the 1960s and 1970s the RNLI introduced fast lifeboats capable of considerable greater speeds than the 8 kn of existing designs.
 The first of these were only able to be kept afloat as their propellers would be damaged if launched using a slipway or carriage.
-In 1982 the steel-hulled came into service which could be launched down a slipway but weighed 25 tons so was not suitable for being moved across a beach on a carriage.
-The answer was to build a smaller boat with an aluminium hull, which became the Mersey Class.
+In 1982 the steel-hulled came into service, which could be launched down a slipway, but weighed 25 tons, and so was not suitable for being moved across a beach on a carriage.
+The answer was to build a smaller boat with an aluminium hull, which became the Mersey-class.

-The first, unnamed, Mersey was built in 1986 and undertook trials during 1987 and 1988.
-It was then taken out of service and sold the following year.
-It was working as a trip boat in Westport, County Mayo in 2008 carrying the name Spirit.
+The first prototype Mersey (ON 1119) was built in 1986, but was never named or given an operational number.
+After trials during 1987 and 1988, the unnamed boat was never placed on station, and was sold in 1989.
 Two more boats were built in 1988, with the first one to take up active service going to Bridlington Lifeboat Station the following year.

 In 1989, 12-11 Lifetime Care (ON 1148) was built with a fibre-reinforced composite (FRC) hull.
 Boats built in 1990 continued to use aluminium but from 1991 FRC became the standard hull material.

-In 2014, the first of the lifeboats replaced the Mersey lifeboats at Dungeness, Exmouth and Hoylake.
-The RNLI intended to have 25 knot lifeboats at all offshore lifeboat stations by the end of 2019.
-However, this target has not been met, with two Mersey-class lifeboats still on station at and (September 2025).

 On Wednesday 13 December 2023, Her Royal Highness The Duchess of Edinburgh joined RNLI representatives at Windsor Castle for the handover of RNLB 12-30 Her Majesty The Queen (ON 1189) to the Chatham Historic Dockyard for temporary display.
+On 25 June 2026, the lifeboat was placed on permanent display at the RNLI College.